Skip Navigation or Skip to Content

 When Does a Retirement Plan Require an Audit?

 Generally, defined contribution or defined benefit plans with 100 or more participants on the first day of the plan year are subject to the audit requirement.
 However, there is an exception under the 80 to 120 participant rule.
-This ruling allows plans with between 80 and 120 participants, as of the first day of the plan year, to file the Form 5500 in the same category (“large plan with audited financial statements” or “small plan without audited financial statements”) as indicated on the prior year Form 5500 filing.
+This ruling allows plans with between 80 and 120 participants, as of the first day of the plan year, to file Form 5500 in the same category (“large plan with audited financial statements” or “small plan without audited financial statements”) as indicated on the prior year Form 5500 filing.
+The number of participants dictates whether you have a large or small plan.

-Once the proper participant count has been determined the plan administrator may evaluate whether or not an audit is required.
+Once the proper participant count has been determined, the plan administrator may evaluate whether or not an audit is required.
 The following table illustrates most possibilities:

 Still unsure if your retirement plan needs an audit?
 Contact us for a second opinion or an independent review of your situation.

 Our ERISA professionals can help ensure your employee benefit plans are cost-effective and support your business objectives while complying with Department of Labor, IRS, and ERISA rules and regulations.
-Contact our Los Angeles, Long Beach, or Orange County office to learn more.
+Contact us today!

 Complimentary Plan Audit Quote